-Dr Jandial was appointed as a consultant at the Great North Children's Hospital in 2011 and enjoys working within a multidisciplinary team of many specialists.
+Dr Jandial was appointed as a consultant at the Great North Children's Hospital in 2011 and enjoys working within a multidisciplinary team.
+She leads on services for paediatric uvetis and autoinflammatory diseases.

 She has a strong interest in education and research, particularly around educational interventions to optimise diagnosis and referral for children and young people with juvenile idiopathic arthritis.